lu-lab/PumpKin/README.md

 Motion compensation and optical flow code is adapted from code written by [Isaac Berrios](https://github.com/itberrios/CV_projects/tree/main).

+EZ-FRCNN was written by Jacob Wheelock and Erin Shappell for Lu Lab, 2025.

-Written by Erin Shappell and Jacob Wheelock for Lu Lab, 2025.
+PumpKin was written by Erin Shappell for Lu Lab, 2025.